angular/angular/aio/content/guide/roadmap.md

 _Completed Q2 2021_

-We are working on development tooling for Angular that will provide utilities for debugging and performance profiling.
+We are working on development tooling for Angular that provides utilities for debugging and performance profiling.
 This project aims to help developers understand the component structure and the change detection in an Angular application.

 ### Streamline releases with consolidated Angular versioning & branching

 _Completed Q2 2021_

 We want to consolidate release management tooling between Angular's multiple GitHub repositories ([angular/angular](https://github.com/angular/angular), [angular/angular-cli](https://github.com/angular/angular-cli), and [angular/components](https://github.com/angular/components)).
-This effort will allow us to reuse infrastructure, unify and simplify processes, and improve our release process's reliability.
+This effort lets us reuse infrastructure, unify and simplify processes, and improve our release process's reliability.

 ### Higher developer consistency with commit message standardization